 The most prominent chemist-composer was Alexandre P. Borodin (1833-1887), organic chemist, about whom much has been written (1).
 The chemistry and music of another chemist-composer, Lejaren A. Hiller, Jr., (1924-1994), polymer chemist, have been the subject of several publications (2).
-In addition to Borodin and Hiller, there were four previous chemist-composers, George Berg, amateur chemist-composer, Sir Edward W. Elgar, amateur chemist-composer, Georges Urbain, inorganic chemist-composer, and Emil Votoček, organic chemist-composer.
-There are also three contemporary chemist-composers, E. L. Bearer and Morris Kates, both biochemists, and Carlo Botteghi, industrial chemist.
+In addition to Borodin and Hiller, there were four previous chemist-composers, George Berg, amateur chemist-composer, Sir Edward W. Elgar, amateur chemist-composer, Georges Urbain, inorganic chemist-composer, and Emil Votoček, organic chemist-composers, E. L. Bearer and Morris Kates, both biochemists, and Carlo Botteghi, industrial chemist.
 Their chemistry, music, and short biographies will be presented.